nulinspiratie/SilQ/README.md

     run ‘python setup.py develop’ and install missing packages (usually coverage and pyqtgraph)
 3. SilQ: Open Command prompt (type cmd into start menu and right click to open as administrator)
     1. Navigate to SilQ folder on your computer (not SilQ/silq)
-    2. Run “pip install pythonnet”
-    3. Run “python setup.py develop”
+    3. Run `python setup.py develop`
-    4. It will likely say that packages are missing (usually lmfit and peakutils).
-        Install these missing packages like instructed (conda (or pip) install lmfit and peakutils)
+    4. It will likely say that packages are missing Install these missing packages like instructed (`pip install {packages}`, where `{packages}` are the packages you want to install separated by spaces)

 ## Using SilQ
 The measurement software SilQ and QCodes can be imported as a package, just like any other python packages.